opendatacube/cube-in-a-box/README.md

  * If you want to change the stack, you can do `make update-infra` (although it may be cleaner to delete and re-create the stack)

 # IMPORTANT NOTES
 In your local environment, in order to be able to get data from S3, you need to ensure that the environment variables `ODC_ACCESS_KEY` and `ODC_SECRET_KEY` are set to something valid.
+If using AWS, these parameters are automatically included.

 ## Environment variables for Docker Compose
 Environment variables can be set in a .env file for Docker Compose.
 You might use [.env.example](./.env.example) as a starting point.